MANOJ KUMAR RAWAT

 Demystifying the Carbon Economy

-It isn’t a textbook or a research paper, but a practical and reader-friendly guide that makes one of the most important subjects of our time both accessible and relevant.
+A simple, practical and reader-friendly guide, it makes one of the most important subjects of our time accessible, relevant, and easier to understand.

 With illustrations, examples, and actionable insights.